Foamimi/Redoran-Extended---Survival/README.md

 Name it **X**, and place it directly AFTER X.

-   -  Then here's how the Mod Name tab on the **left side of MO2** should look:
+   -  Then here's how the Mod Name tab on the **left side of MO2** should look (ignore the two optional mods if you skipped that part):

 ![Image 8](X)

-   - Then here's how the Plugin tab on the **right side of MO2** should look:
+   - Then here's how the Plugin tab on the **right side of MO2** should look (ignore the two optional mods if you skipped that part):

 ![Image 9](X)